-General machining knowledge tells us that friction heat in a milling processes is generated equally on each side of the tools cutting edge (accounting for nearly 80% of all induced friction heat) with another 20% being generated by the deformation or bending of the resulting chip.
-In a high speed cutting process the chipload is evacuated at such a high rate that the majority (approximately 60%) this friction based heat does not have sufficient time to conduct into the surrounding workpiece or to the tool itself.
-As a result the machined surface finish exhibits superior quality with an appreciable reduction in temperature induced workpiece degradation.
+General machining knowledge tells us that friction heat in a milling process is generated equally on each side of the tools cutting edge (accounting for nearly 80% of all induced friction heat) with another 20% being generated by the deformation or bending of the resulting chip.
+In a high-speed cutting process, the chip load is evacuated at such a high rate that the majority (approximately 60%) this friction-based heat does not have sufficient time to conduct into the surrounding workpiece or to the tool itself.
+As a result, the machined surface finish exhibits superior quality with an appreciable reduction in temperature induced workpiece degradation.

-Based on studies focused on high speed machining best practices, a notable decrease in bur formation is observed once a sufficiently high cutting speed has been achieved.
-This reduction in bur formation is a function of both the cutting speed itself but also proper geometric design of the cutting edge.
-In short, a cutting tool that has been properly design to suit the work material which is rotated at sufficient speed affects a cut that is rapid enough to shear the material completely and cleanly – thereby reducing or eliminating the formation of a bur.
+Based on studies focused on high-speed machining best practices, a notable decrease in bur formation is observed once a sufficiently high cutting speed has been achieved.
+This reduction in bur formation is a function of both the cutting speed itself but also the proper geometric design of the cutting edge.
+In short, a cutting tool that has been properly designed to suit the work material which is rotated at sufficient speed affects a cut that is rapid enough to shear the material completely and cleanly – thereby reducing or eliminating the formation of a bur.

 4.)
 Improved Chip Evacuation

-Similar to the reduction in bur formation, the improvement in chip evacuation enjoyed by those employing high speed cutting practices is primarily a result of the cutting tool geometry combined with the high energy state produced by the RPM being applied.
-With a cutting speed in excess of 500 m/min, and a cutting tool optimized to evacuate a large volume of chips in a short period of time, the resulting chipload can be ejected from the processing area with a high velocity, greatly reducing the possibility of re-machining of chips or damage to the work piece due to an abundance of residual chips.
-With spindle speeds in the range of 8,000 to 12,000 RPM becoming very common in the machine tool market, the ability to leverage the advantages of high speed cutting in steel, cast iron and nickel-based alloys is already available to manufacturers who are willing to adapt their strategies to those that fit with HSC best practices.
-High speed cutting of non-ferrous materials such as brass, aluminum and engineered plastics demands a significantly higher RPM capability, and as such those wishing to take advantage of the benefits of high speed cutting for these materials must focus on milling equipment capable of operating at high speed spindle speeds of 25,000 to 50,000 RPM or more.
-With the need for machined parts which display ever increasing levels of precision and quality, high speed cutting offers a means of working “smarter, not harder” – by taking advantage of a CNC milling system where a synergy between material, cutting tool and cutting speed allows performance levels unseen in traditional machining practices.
+Similar to the reduction in burr formation, the improvement in chip evacuation enjoyed by those employing high-speed cutting practices is primarily a result of the cutting tool geometry combined with the high energy state produced by the RPM being applied.
+With a cutting speed in excess of 500 m/min, and a cutting tool optimized to evacuate a large volume of chips in a short period of time, the resulting chip load can be ejected from the processing area with a high velocity, greatly reducing the possibility of re-machining of chips or damage to the workpiece due to an abundance of residual chips.
+With spindle speeds in the range of 8,000 to 12,000 RPM becoming very common in the machine tool market, the ability to leverage the advantages of high-speed cutting in steel, cast iron, and nickel-based alloys is already available to manufacturers who are willing to adapt their strategies to those that fit with HSC best practices.
+High-speed cutting of non-ferrous materials such as brass, aluminum, and engineered plastics demands a significantly higher RPM capability, and as such those wishing to take advantage of the benefits of high speed cutting for these materials must focus on milling equipment capable of operating at high-speed spindle speeds of 25,000 to 50,000 RPM or more.
+With the need for machined parts which display ever-increasing levels of precision and quality, high-speed cutting offers a means of working “smarter, not harder” – by taking advantage of a CNC milling system where synergy between material, cutting tool and cutting speed allows performance levels unseen in traditional machining practices.